 - Although Boxes 2, 8 and 9 are shown they will always be zero.
 At the moment we have no way of including overseas VAT

-- The output turnover does not include items that are out of scope or exempt.
-It is important that you label these items appropriately.
-Thus, the precept and bank interest should always be labelled as out of scope and, for example, cemetery fees charged by the Council will be exempt.
+- For receipts, the precept and bank interest should always be labelled as out of scope and, for example, cemetery fees charged by the Council will be exempt.

-- The input turnover includes items that are exempt but not out of scope.
-Again, it is important that the correct codes are used so that, for example, supplies of goods or services by a non-registered supplier will be exempt while salaries, PAYE and pension contributions are out of scope.
-Any interest paid will be out of scope but bank charges are exempt.
+- Again, for payments, it is important that the correct codes are used.
+For example, supplies of goods or services by a non-registered supplier will be exempt while business rates, salaries, PAYE and pension contributions are out of scope.
+Any interest paid (or loan repayments) will be out of scope but bank charges are exempt.

 The above is our interpretation of the rules; for authoritative details about VAT see the gov.uk website, in particular this guide.
 In addition this web page includes details of how to fill in the VAT100 form and, in particular, what to include in boxes 6 and 7.

 All receipts and payments made by the Council up to and including the chosen date are included; it is not necessary for this method of accounting for VAT that the VAT number is recorded for the supplier or the invoice date for the payment although you can record this information if you wish.